wizzdom/DCU-loop-Moodle-Wrapper/README.md

 ## You can download and install the app for free [here](https://github.com/JonasBernard/TU-Darmstadt-Moodle-Wrapper/releases/download/v1.0/TU-Darmstadt-Moodle-Wrapper.apk).

 The Moodle at the TU Darmstadt regularly sends me mails with Moodle links to courses, forum posts and other conent on Moodle.
 I always read those mails on my android phone, but clicking on those links from the mails results in opening the browser.
-I installed the [official Moodle App](https://play.google.com/store/apps/details?id=com.moodle.moodlemobile&hl=de&gl=US), and wanted the links to open in the Moodle App.
+I installed the [official Moodle App](https://play.google.com/store/apps/details?id=com.moodle.moodlemobile), and wanted the links to open in the Moodle App.
 As this is not nativly supported by the Moodle App, I sat down and coded this little app, that redirects links to the Moodle App.

 After the app was finished, I wondered, if someone else could find this useful.
 The app is minimal and easy to use.
 Just install it, and all supported links can be opened in Moodle.

 # Prerequisites
-You will need to have and android phone with at least Android 6.0 Marshmallow and the [official Moodle App](https://play.google.com/store/apps/details?id=com.moodle.moodlemobile&hl=de&gl=US) with at leaset version 2 installed.
+You will need to have and android phone with at least Android 6.0 Marshmallow and the [official Moodle App](https://play.google.com/store/apps/details?id=com.moodle.moodlemobile) with at least version 2 installed.

 # I get a warning from Google Play Protect, what should I do?
 I did not upload the app to Google beacause this app is not published to the Google Play Store.
 Your Android phone may recognize this and warn you.